Remembering us in your will is a great way to ensure that the work of Autism Berkshire continues.

 - A share (or percentage) of your estate

 - Specific gifts (like houses, land or other possessions)

 - Gifts which are dependent on certain events, such as a donation to a charity on the condition that other benefactors have already died.

 What should I do next?

-Call your solicitor to make an appointment or use the Citizens’ Advice Bureau website noted above for further advice.
+Contact a solicitor to make an appointment or use the Citizens’ Advice website noted above for further advice.

 Should I let you know if I intend to leave a legacy?

 It’s very helpful to let us know, as it means that we can keep you informed about relevant areas of our work, and in a way that you prefer (such as e-mails, newsletters and information about local events).
 Any information you provide about your intention to leave us a legacy will remain confidential.